+One of the only activities that activates, stimulates and uses the entire brain is MUSIC.
 Children at Valkstone Primary School are exposed to an extensive music program which aims at fostering a deep appreciation and love of music.
+Music lessons are held once a week in the Music classroom.

-Grades prep, one and two children begin learning with the building blocks of music, such as dynamics, beat, pitch and rhythm.
+Grades Prep, 1 and 2 children begin learning with the building blocks of music, such as dynamics, beat, pitch and rhythm.
 Developing confidence, improving listening skills and expression through movement are prime objectives.
-Non-tuned and tuned percussion instruments such as xylophones and marimbas are used extensively.
+Non-tuned and tuned percussion instruments such as triangles, maracas and xylophones are used extensively in the music classroom.
+During 2023, Ms Darling and Nguyen Sensei will work with grades Prep and 1, sharing these grade levels.

-Children from grade three onwards are taught to play ukulele as accompaniment to their singing.
+Children from Grade 3 onwards are taught to play ukulele as accompaniment to their singing.
 The ukulele is a very social instrument with a real happiness factor and it’s wonderful to see the children forming their own groups and jamming together.
 Ukuleles are very portable, cheap and relatively easy to play, which promotes confidence and enjoyment in music.
-Organisers of the yearly Melbourne Ukulele Festival have said that “there is no instrument more cool in Australian music right now.”

 A number of other music programs at the school are also in place, to cater for the individual.

-Musicorp works in conjunction with the school to also offer small group lessons from grades 1 up for keyboard or violin.
-From grade 3 onwards, additional brass, woodwind and percussion instruments are added to the list of lessons on offer.
+For an additional fee, Musicorp works in conjunction with the school to offer small group lessons for students in Grade 1 and above in keyboard and violin.
+From Grade 3 onwards, students are given options to explore additional brass, woodwind and percussion instruments.

 Valkstone Has Talent